RFA can be given:

 RFA can be given with a local anaesthetic to numb the area and a sedative to make you drowsy.
 If you need to have a larger area treated, RFA is usually done under a general anaesthetic.

 Once you're in position on the treatment couch and have had the anaesthetic, you'll have an ultrasound scan (uses sound waves to look inside the body) or a CT scan (takes x-rays that give a 3D picture of the inside of the body).
-These scans help the doctor guide the electrode into the right position, and to keep a close eye on what's happening during your treatment.
+These scans help the doctor guide the probe (electrode) into the right position, and to pay careful attention to what's happening during your treatment.

-Once it's in the right position, the electrical current is passed through the electrode to the tip.
+Once the probe is in the right position, the electrical current is passed through to the tip.
 How long the current is applied for will depend on the size of the tumours.

 An area of healthy tissue around the tumour is usually also treated, as there may be cancer cells around the tumour that can't be seen.
 The treated tissue is not removed, but it slowly shrinks and heals over time.